sobotka/AgX/hlsl/README.md

 Options here affect the image after AgX is applied.
 This means tweaks here might produce the usual clipping / skews / posterization effect so play with the values softly.

-For now the Output is SRGB - Display (with 2.2 power function) (and as it always has been for most game)
+For now the Output is "sRGB - Display" (with 2.2 power function) (and as it always has been for most game)

 # Limitations

 1. AgX except "open domain" / "scene-referred" / "high dynamic range" data as input.
 But ReShade input is "closed-domain" / "display-referred" / "low dynamic range".
 This can be compensate by increasing the Input Exposure and boosting highlights.

+   But there is no magic here, if you have very clamped, destroyed imagery as input, it will still look bad.

 2. Even if AgX "improve" color-rendition, it might not still looks better overall.
 Because the game was designed to look good under a different display-transform and not under AgX. (see [this RDR2 example](img/RDR2-2-AgX.jpg) where the sky looks more flat.)

+Also when comparing very fast the "before" and the "after"(with AgX), you might tend to find highlights in the AgX version more flat.
+Rather than doing quick comparison just try to let your brain/eyes adapt to it for few minutes.
+Then disable it and compare.

 # Comparisons